Information for Researchers

 - Maintain communication with Sponsored Programs Accounting to discuss any sponsor guidance and options for possible modification to your project.

 - Be proactive with requests for no-cost extensions—the sooner you are prepared to request, the better.
-Get ahead of the masses.

 The MSU Libraries will continue to provide access to its online collections in order to provide faculty and researchers with the information resources they need.
 This includes providing document delivery and interlibrary loan services as well as “Ask A Librarian” services where library faculty are available for consultations via telephone and the online chat service.
 Visit for more information on the Library services continuity plan.

 Alternative activities that can be done if you or your lab are continuing to telework